What is the V-List?

 To inquire about subscription options to our research, please contact Sales.

-In this 12-minute video, Anthony Scilipoti, President and CEO, and Darryl McCoubrey, Head of Research and Utilities & Infrastructure Analyst, reflect on our V-List model portfolio’s performance over the past year since the pandemic (as of March 31, 2021).
-They discuss:
+In this 8-minute video, Anthony Scilipoti, Veritas Investment Research President and CEO, and Darryl McCoubrey, Veritas Head of Research and Utilities & Infrastructure Analyst, reflect on our V-List model portfolio’s performance in the first half of 2021 (as of July 31, 2021).

 Our Long-Term Buy, Sell and V-List Performance